Nathan Antunes: Toyota Racing Series

 Antunes competed in the Toyota Racing Series in New Zealand with Team European Technique owned by Trevor Sheumatk.
-Trevor Scheumatk is the Managing Director of Track Tyres, the sole distributor of Michelin Racing Tyres in Australia and New Zealand.
+Scheumatk is the Managing Director of Track Tyres, the sole distributor of Michelin Racing Tyres in Australia and New Zealand.
 He placed 14th.

 A1 Grand Prix

-He made his A1 Grand Prix debut with A1 Team Australia in Shanghai, China in April 2008.
-He drove in the Rookie sessions for the team, placing 7th and 8th in session 1 and 2 respectively.
-This paced the team in 7th overall.
+Antunes made his A1 Grand Prix debut with A1 Team Australia in Shanghai, China in April 2008.
+He drove in the Rookie sessions for the team, placing seventh and eighth in session 1 and 2 respectively.
+This paced the team in seventh overall.

-In Brands Hatch in May 2008, he again drove for the team in the Rookie sessions, notching up a 10th and an 8th place.
+In Brands Hatch in May 2008, Antunes again drove for the team in the Rookie sessions, notching up a tenth and an eighth place.